mlsmithjr/transcoder/docs/configuration/configuration.rst

     config:
         default_queue_file:   '/path/to/default/list/of/files.txt'
-        ffmpeg:               '/usr/bin/ffmpeg'       # path to ffmpeg for this config
+        ffmpeg:               '/usr/bin/ffmpeg'       # path to ffmpeg
+        hbcli:                '/usr/bin/HandBrakeCLI' # path to HandBrake CLI
-        ssh:                  '/usr/bin/ssh'
+        ssh:                  '/usr/bin/ssh'        # your ssh client (for cluster support)
         queues:
             qsv:                1                   # sequential encodes
             cuda:               2                   # maximum of 2 encodes at a time
-        plex_server:          192.168.2.61:32400    # optional, use 'address:port'
         colorize:             yes
-        automap:              no
+        automap:              no                    # automatically generate ffmpeg -map options for all streams
         fls_path:             '/tmp'                # use local SSD to reduce thrashing of my NAS

 +-----------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+